Jangail

-Jani-Ayil, also known as Dzhangail is a small exclave of Uzbekistan, located in Batken province, which is fully surrounded by Kyrgyz territory.
+Jangail (Джангайл) was a small exclave of Uzbekistan (Fergana Region), which was fully surrounded by Kyrgyz territory (Batken Region.
+As part of the demarcation agreements of the state border between Kyrgyz Republic and Uzbekistan, the enclave was officially transferred to Kyrgyzstan on 23 June 2026.
+It lies adjacent to the village Jangy-Ayyl.

 Geography

-It is about 60 kilometres east of Batken and within 1 kilometer of the Uzbek main border.
+It was about 60 kilometres east of Batken and within 1 kilometer of the Uzbek main border.
 It measures only 2 to 3 kilometres across.
 The estimate terrain elevation above the sea level is 873 metres.
-The area of the exclave is less than 1 square kilometer.
+The area of the exclave was less than 1 square kilometer.

-Population

-According to the estimated data of the National Statistical Committee of the Kyrgyz Republic, the population of the village at the beginning of 2023 was 971 people.